ibm-cloud-docs/apps/creds_kube.md

   ```
   {: screen}

   The `binding` is the base64-encoded value of the secret.
-Decoding it reveals that it's just the raw JSON from the `credentials` of the resource instance, plus some `iam_...` values:
+Decoding it reveals that it's just the raw JSON from the `credentials` of the service instance, plus some `iam_...` values:
   ```
   {
     "apikey": "8DZkOuLVwnVA1YmG81gk3P26Ny8e5aVn5ahZY-UD8t54",